AftabHussain/aftabhussain.github.io/project-code-intel.md

 and **text-to-code generation**.
 Our works include model probing and black box techniques that involve fine-tuning the models on noisy and poisoned code datasets derived from benchmark sources like Microsoft's **CodeXGLUE**, utilizing NVIDIA A100 GPUs.
-Here is a list of the sub-projects:
+Here is a list of the works in this project:

 ## [Measuring Impacts of Poisoning on Model Parameters and Embeddings for Large Language Models of Code](../project-params-embeds/index.html)
 <div style="font-family: 'Alata';">